E-commerce design pattern guide

 The primary audience for this guide is members or e-commerce teams, particularly in retail, with those involved in design from managers through to optimizers.
 The secondary audiences are agency-side digital teams and independent e-commerce consultants who are working with retail e-commerce clients.

-What best practice recommendations do the e-commerce design patterns guide include?
+What best practice recommendations does the e-commerce design patterns guide include?

 - Mobile-specific best practice sections for smartphone and tablets